 Make sure to follow product directions for drying time – then scuff sand it just like previous techniques before adding the topcoat of lacquer primer.

 Applying either by brush or roller will do; however, check recommended instructions from manufacturers first.

 For a smooth finish, always sand down your edges post-priming.
 Also, steer clear of water-based or latex primers to sidestep potential paint complications down the road.

 Get a perfect finish on your MDF board by applying a thin layer of wood filler or putty.
 Spread an even coat over the edges with a putty knife, then let dry for a manufacturer-recommended duration before sanding to smooth everything out.

-Use pre-made filler in the same shade as your material for optimal results – or you can easily DIY it yourself!
+You can also use pre-made filler in the same shade as your material for optimal results – or you can easily DIY it yourself!

 Method #5: Use Oil-Based Filling Primers

 An easy way to seal the edges of your painted board is with oil-based filling primer.
-Smooth it on using a brush or sprayer, then let dry before lightly sanding.
-Just enough scuff to prep for painting but not so much that you remove all the product!
+Smooth it on using a brush or sprayer, then let dry before lightly sanding, just enough scuff to prep for painting but not so much that you remove all the product.

 Step 4: Seal the Wood Surface

 It’s time to give your MDF workbench top a smooth finish.
 Sealing both sides of the board protects it from water and moisture while helping ensure that the paint adheres correctly.